Managing connectors

 S3 Sink

-Specify the S3 Sink connector parameters:
+Specify the S3 Sink connector parameters as follows:

 -